33 Sun Street, London, EC2M 2PY

 You aren’t alone there!
 We see lots of patients every day with postural issues – the most common are neck or shoulder pain brought on by sitting at a desk, and sometimes upper back issues.
 Quite often, if left untreated, these can develop into tension headaches, migraines, or more severe back pain.
 Our professional massage therapists can find the source of the pain, work on releasing your tight muscles, and then give you exercises to help avoid the pain coming back.

 What if I’m not injured – what will a soft tissue session do for me?

 That depends on what you need.
 Often, our patients aren’t injured – but they are serious about their training!
 Massages can improve your sports performance.
 For example, imagine you’re a runner and struggling to improve your times despite doing lots of training.
 You aren’t experiencing any pain and don’t seem to be injured – but your therapist discovers that the muscles around your hips are very tight – and when they’ve been released, you find that you have a much better range of motion.
 Your stride improves and suddenly you find you’re able to improve your times.
-Similarly, we wrote a blog post some time ago about how one of our patients made huge improvements with his weight lifting after having regular sports massage.
+Similarly, click here to learn how one of our patients made huge improvements with his weight lifting after having regular sports massage therapy.